Rahul-Dev001/first_website/README.md

 This project focuses on creating an engaging landing page for an online coding education platform using modern frontend technologies.

 📌 Project Overview

+This project is a frontend-only website designed to showcase an online coding education platform.